EarthDigitalTwin/IDEAS-notebooks/README.md

 # IDEAS Digital Twin Notebooks

 The `IDEAS.ipynb` notebook highlights some of the analytics and visualization capabilities of IDEAS with four use cases:
-- Pakistan flooding occuring from June through September, 2022
+- Pakistan flooding occurring from June through September, 2022
-- Hurrican Ian as it makes landfall over Florida in September, 2022
+- Hurricane Ian as it makes landfall over Florida in September, 2022
 - France storm in January 2022
 - LIS model data over the Mississippi river basin